-Regulated Contaminant Units COMPLIANCE ACCHIEVED MCLG Action Level 90 th Percentile Result Source of Contamination
+Regulated Contaminant Units COMPLIANCE ACCHIEVED MCLG Action Level 90 th Percentile Result Jan. - June July - Dec.
+Source of Contamination

-Lead PPB Yes 0 15 0 Corrosion of household plumbing
+Lead PPB Yes 0 15 0 0 Corrosion of household plumbing

-(0 out of 10 samples exceeded systems
+(0 out of 20 (0 out of 20 systems

+samples samples

+exceeded the exceeded the

-the action level)
+action level) action level)

-Copper PPM Yes 1.3 1.3 0.156 Corrosion of household plumbing
+Copper PPM Yes 1.3 1.3 0.211 0.208 Corrosion of household plumbing

-(0 out of 10 samples exceeded systems
+(0 out of 20 (0 out of 20 systems

+samples samples

+exceeded the exceeded the

-the action level) ·
+action level) action level)

 LEAD AND COPPER.
-COMPLIANCE WITH THE LEAD AND COPPER RULE IS BASED ON THE 90TH PERCENTILE RESULT FROM POINTS OF USE IN THE DISTRIBUTION SYSTEM COLLECTED IN 2022.
-DELSEA IS REQUIREDTO SAMPLE 20 LOCATIONS EVERY SIX MONTHS STARTING JULY 1, 2022.
+COMPLIANCE WITH THE LEAD AND COPPER RULE IS BASED ON THE 90TH PERCENTILE RESULT FROM POINTS OF USE IN THE DISTRIBUTION SYSTEM COLLECTED IN 2023.
+DELSEA IS REQUIRED TO SAMPLE 20 LOCATIONS EVERY SIX MONTHS.